dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 #### SageMaker Testing ####

-The custom file for LSTM processing on SageMaker can be found in **/source/train.py**.
+For LSTM/Tensorflow SageMaker requires access to a user devleoped Python scrip that builds and trains the model.
+The custom file for LSTM processing on SageMaker is stored in **/source/train.py** and can be referenced in the setup of Tensorflow models in the Jupyter notebook.

-For LSTM, a SageMaker TensorFlow model is used which calls custom code to build and train the model.
-The code persists the model as expected by SageMaker and also calculates the needed metrics for parsing by SageMakers Hypertuning jobs.
+The custom code also persists the model as expected by SageMaker and calculates the needed metrics for parsing by SageMakers Hypertuning jobs.

 The XGBoost model is build like any standard SageMaker built in model.